JuliaDynamics/DynamicalSystems.jl/docs/src/rqa/rplots.md

 On the right we see a structure typical of chaotic motion on a strange attractor such as the one of the Lorenz system: the orbit visits neighborhoods of previous points but then quickly diverges again.
 This results in many small diagonal lines.

 ## Distances
-The distance function used in [`RecurrenceMatrix`](@ref) and co. can be specified either as a string or as any `Metric` instance from [`Distances`](https://github.com/JuliaStats/Distances.jl).
+The distance function used in [`RecurrenceMatrix`](@ref) and co. can be specified either as any `Metric` instance from [`Distances`](https://github.com/JuliaStats/Distances.jl).
 In addition, the following function returns a matrix with the cross-distances across all points in one or two trajectories:
 ```@docs
 distancematrix
 ```